Admissions

 • Mobile phones – After an initial period of going without your phone, you will be allowed your mobile for limited periods daily.
 Contact with the outside world is limited during the first week; this is to ensure you stay focused on your recovery.
 Urgent calls will be allowed to be made whilst supervised during this time

-• Personal sundries – Such as stamps, cash, debit/credit card, chequebook, stationery, cigarettes, tobacco.
+• Personal sundries – Such as stamps, cash, debit/credit card, chequebook, stationery, cigarettes and tobacco.
 Please bring with you any important paperwork that will need to be dealt with during your stay.
 Jewellery is permitted but we encourage you to only bring what you wear on a daily basis to reduce the risk of valuable items being lost

 • Pictures – Pictures of loved ones are permitted, providing their content is suitable